0 Helpful / 11 Not

 Hole 11: Ant Farm

 340 feet down the hill and left.
 There are ants everywhere on this tee.
 Always.
 They will bite you because they hate you.
 Drives need to get over the creek.
-Thick woods on the right and the Greenway on the left and up.
+Thick woods on the left and the Greenway on the right and up.
 Get your drive over the creek and it's a sure 3.

 Hole 12: El Conundro

 320 feet out of the woods and to the right.
 If you don't want your drive to hit the bushes on the left of the chute, you better sing the El Conundro theme song.
 It's to the tune of the Carpet Country jingle, just substitute Carpet Country with El Conundro.
 The woods on the right are a jungle, avoid it at all costs.
 When it rains the fairway and woods become a swamp.
 It's always windy when you try to putt on this hole.

 345 feet straight and down the slope.
 Sponsored by Team Fly n Dyes.
 Thick woods on the left after about 250 feet, road on the right.
 You will usually have an awkward downhill putt.
 If it rolls, it may roll into a sewer outlet.
 Jeff never mows the grass on this hole.